 - 1 tsp. fresh minced ginger (or 1/2 tsp. dried ground ginger)

-- Mix liquids together in a medium-sized bowl then whisk in garlic powder and ginger.
+- Mix ingredients together in a medium-sized bowl.

 - Place chicken wings in a large baggie, pour marinade in and let it marinate in the fridge for 2 hours or overnight.